microsoft/WhatTheHack/015-Serverless/README.md

 ## Prerequisites

 - Your laptop: Win, MacOS or Linux OR A development machine that you have **administrator rights**.
-- Active Azure Subscription with **contributor level access or equivalent** to create or modify resources.
+- Active Azure Subscription with **owner level access or equivalent** to create or modify resources and add RBAC roles and Event Grid subscriptions
-- [Node.js 8+](https://www.npmjs.com/): Install latest long-term support (LTS) runtime environment for local workstation development.
-A package manager is also required.
-Node.js installs NPM in the 8.x version.
-The Azure SDK generally requires a minimum version of Node.js of 8.x.
+- [Node.js 18+](https://nodejs.org/en/download/): Install latest long-term support (LTS) runtime environment for local workstation development.
+A package manager is also required (NPM, installed by default with Node.js) The Azure SDK generally requires a minimum version of Node.js of 18.x.
 Azure hosting services, such as Azure App service, provides runtimes with more recent versions of Node.js.
-If you target a minimum of 8.x for local and remove development, your code should run successfully.
+If you target a minimum of 18.x for local and remove development, your code should run successfully.
-- Visual Studio 2022 or Visual Studio Code
+- Visual Studio Code (althogh Visual Studio 2022 works perfectly fine too)
-- Azure development workload for Visual Studio 2022
+- Azure CLI
-- Azure Functions and Web jobs tools
+- Azure Functions Core Tools
 - .NET 6 SDK
 - Any extentions required by your language of choice